Antonygil99/FrequencyPWMControl/README.md

 # FrequencyPWMControl
-It is being used a PSoC 5LP development kit to modify the frequency of two PWM outputs required in a Full bridge inversor.
+It is used a PSoC 5LP development kit to modify the frequency of two PWM outputs required in a Full bridge inversor.